tdelanversin/yggdrasil_ascension/README.md

-# :exclamation: READ FIRST :exclamation:
-Before committing anything, set up gitignore and git LFS correctly for your project and your programming environment.
-When gitignore and git LFS are configured, remove this section from the readme.

-# :grey_exclamation: FIRST STEPS
-Please update the [game teaser image](game_teaser.jpg) and the [game teaser text](game_teaser.txt) throughout the semester.
-Please don't rename, move or delete these files.
+# Yggdrasil Ascension
 ![teaser image](game_teaser.jpg){width=200px}

-# ENTER YOUR GAME TITLE HERE
+The gods are in crisis, and humanity has to come to the rescue.
+Climb the world tree to show the gods what you are capable of…

-# :video_game: Game Programming Lab 2023 - House Rapture - Team3
+:video_game: Game Programming Lab 2023 - House Rapture - Team3

-ENTER DESCRIPTION HERE

 Members: Veit Billinger, Tilman de Lanversin, David Colonna, Ivana Klasovita, Patrick Wicki, and Dumeni Manatschal